textnet/TN2/README.md

 - If there is no prototype thing, then it uses `Something`
 - Supported commands and Written Word
 - event roles: object, subject, host, observer

-## TODO: Operations between libraries
-- peer book goes offline: move all my guests to limbo
-- send message: event happens on the plane where are guests from other book
-+ send message: console/anima issues a command to my guest visiting another book

 ## Stages